mredig/markdownrepo/README.md

 	1. `git submodule init`
 	1. `git submodule update`
 1. copy `config-sample.php` to `config.php` and customize the settings within
+1. (optional) if using a custom css file, perhaps edit it to support the live search div (you can base it from the *styles.css* included)
 1. navigate to the webserver address where you cloned into
 	* `http://serveraddress/markdownrepo`